How to Care for Croton

 About Croton

-The croton, also called “garden croton,” is a stunning houseplant known for its vibrant foliage, brings a touch of the tropics indoors.
+The croton, also called “garden croton,” is a stunning houseplant known for its vibrant foliage that brings a touch of the tropics indoors.
 Native to Southeast Asia and the Oceania, these evergreen shrubs boast leaves splashed with dramatic greens, yellows, oranges, and even reds.
 They come in a wide variety, with unique leaf shapes and color combinations.
 In the wild, they grow as large shrubs, reaching up to 10 feet tall (in the home or garden, they stay much smaller).

 So, if you’re looking for a houseplant that adds a pop of color and a touch of the tropics, look no further than the croton.
 With its stunning foliage and relatively easy care requirements, this vibrant plant is sure to become a focal point in your home.
 With proper care, your croton can live for many years, bringing its unique beauty to your home!